canonical/tmate-ssh-server-operator/docs/explanation/charm-architecture.md

 ## OCI images

-We use [Rockcraft](https://canonical-rockcraft.readthedocs-hosted.com/en/latest/) to build OCI Images for tmate-ssh-server.
+We use [Rockcraft](https://canonical-rockcraft.readthedocs-hosted.com/en/latest/) to build OCI images for tmate-ssh-server.
 The images are defined in [tmate-ssh-server_rock](https://github.com/canonical/tmate-ssh-server-operator/tree/main/tmate-ssh-server_rock).
 They are published to the [Github Container registry](https://github.com/canonical/tmate-ssh-server-operator/pkgs/container/tmate-ssh-server).